fastrgv/Portable-OpenAL-Sound/README.md

 It seems Windows does not support C++ std::thread so it is very difficult to get the cross-platform OpenAL libraries [or any other concurrent or asyncronous tasks] working via non-platform-specific C++ code.
 This is exactly where Ada shines.
 This package is a non-platform-specific Ada code that compiles on Windows as well as OSX and Linux.

+This package is now used in my two flagship games: AdaGate and AdaVenture (also on github).

 ========================================================

 ## Examples: